allenmejia1/Accounting-Ledger-App/README.md

 Welcome to my Accounting-Ledger-App!
-This project is a command line Java application to allow users to track and manage their financial transactions whewnever they want.
+This project is a command line Java application to allow users to track and manage their financial transactions whenever they want.

 Project Features: